There is one basic rule for dialogue punctuation.

 He said, “All I need is time, and I will resolve the problem.”

-She asked, “What’s the point in doing all this studying?”
+She asked, “What’s the point of doing all this studying?”

 6. Multiple paragraphs of dialogue